DaYoshiistesting/stk-code-0.6.3/README.md

 more members : DaYoshiistesting (me, now I state myself as a secondary developper), P1ngvin, PeppermintPatty (leader of the SuperTuxKart 0.6.3 Project).

+Now, I've decided to take a step away from SuperTuxKart 0.6.3 to focus on myself.

-If you want to play SuperTuxKart you can get it right [here](http://supertuxkart.sourceforge.net).
+If you want to play SuperTuxKart you can get it [right here](http://supertuxkart.sourceforge.net).

 If you want to discuss with players or the actual SuperTuxKart team, [click here](http://supertuxkart.sourceforge.net/forum).